Hi,

 Hi Lakshminarayanan,

-i think now a days Human resources managers have time to listen to reasons which does not bother at all for them. i think absconding from an employer will definitely effect your interview and might feel that you does not have stability. i suggest you not to show your company which you have been absconding
+I think nowadays human resources managers have time to listen to reasons, which does not bother them at all.
+I believe absconding from an employer will definitely affect your interview and might give the impression that you do not have stability.
+I suggest you do not disclose to your potential employer that you have been absconding.

 From India, Hyderabad